AjayShanker-geek/dotfile-light/README.md

-# vimrc-nus
+# Dotfile Light

-My Vim Config for Raspberry Pi
+Only the minimum config file for speed